sagunanathani/meetup-react-app/README.md

 - Tests use React Testing Library queries (queryByRole, within) and waitFor for async handling.
 - Bonus Feature 1 E2E tests temporarily excluded for faster test runs.

+(_exercise:4.7_)
+Monitoring & CI/CD
+This project is monitored using Atatus, which provides insights into performance, errors, and abnormal activity across different browsers and operating systems.
+The integration ensures that the app’s behavior is tracked in real time, helping identify and resolve potential issues quickly.

+Task 4.7 Summary:
+Created a trial account on Atatus and set up a new project for the Meetup Events App.
+Integrated Atatus into the app following the official instructions.
+Deployed the app to the production environment for live monitoring.
+Collected data by visiting the app across multiple browsers and devices.
+Reviewed Atatus dashboard reports to analyze:
+Loading and response times.
+Errors and abnormal activity.
+Differences in performance across browsers/OS.
+Documented findings, screenshots, and resolutions in a PDF report.
+Reflected on CI/CD practices, including:
+CI (Continuous Integration): Automates testing and integration of code changes.
+CD (Continuous Deployment/Delivery): Automates deployment of verified code to production.
+Advantages include faster feedback, early detection of issues, and consistent deployment practices.
+CI/CD could be applied during the development of the Meetup Events App to automate tests and deploy updates seamlessly.

+(_exercise:4.8_)
+Task 4.8: Alerts Implementation
+In this task, we implemented alerts in the Meetup Events App using object-oriented principles, providing real-time feedback to users for various scenarios.

+Alerts Implemented

+1. InfoAlert
+   Purpose: Inform users of minor issues, such as entering an invalid city name during search.
+   Appearance: Usually displayed in blue.
+   Implementation: Tied to a state variable (infoAlert) in App.jsx.
+Renders dynamically when the state is non-empty.

+2. ErrorAlert
+   Purpose: Warn users when entering an invalid number of events (negative number, zero, or non-numeric input).
+   Appearance: Displayed in red.
+   Implementation:
+   Tied to a state variable (errorText) in App.jsx.
+   Setter function passed to NumberOfEvents component.
+   Logic uses isNaN(value) or (value <= 0) to determine when to display the error.
+   Automatically hides the alert when valid input is provided.

+Implementation Steps
+Created the ErrorAlert component extending the base Alert class, alongside InfoAlert.
+Imported ErrorAlert into App.jsx and rendered it after InfoAlert inside the same alerts-container.
+Updated the NumberOfEvents component to use the setter function for errorText, ensuring alerts show correctly for invalid input.
+Verified functionality by running tests and fixing failing unit tests in NumberOfEvents.test.js.
+Checked alerts work locally by entering invalid values and confirming proper alert messages.
+Deployed the updated app to Vercel and ensured alerts function in the production environment.

+Results
+Users receive immediate visual feedback for invalid city search or number of events input.
+Improves UX and reduces invalid input issues.
+Fully tested to ensure correct rendering and logic handling.

+(_exercise:4.9_)
+Task 4.9: Converting the App into a PWA
+The Meetup Events App has been upgraded into a Progressive Web Application (PWA), allowing users to install it on their devices and use it offline.

+Steps Implemented

+1. Manifest Configuration
+   Customized manifest.json with app name, icons, colors, and theme.
+   Ensures proper app display when installed on a device.

+2. Service Worker
+   Registered a service worker to cache assets and event data.
+   Enables offline use of the app, even when no internet connection is available.

+3. Offline Functionality
+   Cached the list of events using localStorage.
+   When offline, the app loads events from the cache, ensuring continuous usability.

+4. WarningAlert Component
+   Implemented WarningAlert in src/components/Alert.jsx.
+   Notifies users when the displayed list is loaded from the cache and may not be up to date.
+   Uses the Online State API (navigator.onLine) to detect online/offline status.
+   Integrated into App.jsx alongside InfoAlert and ErrorAlert.

+5. Testing & Deployment
+   Verified offline functionality by disabling the network in browsers and ensuring cached events display correctly.
+   Deployed the app with all PWA functionality enabled.

+(_exercise:4.10_)
+Task 4.10: Implementing Charts & Data Visualization The Meetup Events App now includes interactive charts that help users understand event distribution and popularity.
+Two types of charts are implemented: a scatterplot for events per city, and a pie chart for event topics/genres.

+Scatterplot: Events by City
+Implemented using the Recharts ScatterChart component.
+Displays the number of events in each city dynamically.
+Placed inside a responsive charts-container in App.jsx.
+Fully responsive and adjusts automatically when the browser window changes size.
+Helps users quickly see which cities have the most events.

+Pie Chart: Event Genres
+Implemented using the Recharts PieChart component.
+Displays the popularity of event topics such as React, JavaScript, Node, jQuery, and Angular.
+Dynamically calculates the number of events per genre using the summary field from event data.
+Includes customized labels that show both genre name and percentage of total events.
+Uses the Cell component to assign distinct colors to each pie slice.
+Includes a legend to clarify which color corresponds to which genre.

+Implementation Highlights
+Created EventGenresChart.jsx for the pie chart.
+Passed events from App.jsx as props to both chart components.
+Used useEffect() to update chart data when events change. charts-container uses CSS grid for responsive side-by-side layout:
+Fully responsive on desktop, tablet, and mobile devices.

+Bonus Features
+Custom Colors for pie chart slices using <Cell fill={colors[index]} />.
+Legend positioned at the bottom of the chart for better clarity.